 Of the two Avengers prequels released this year (the other being Thor), this is the one I’m the most interested in.
-1) I like Chris Evans and 2) I actually know things about Captain America whereas I never knew Thor was in the Avengers.
+1) I like Chris Evans and 2) I actually know things about Captain America whereas Thor is the Avenger I always forget about (he’s usually off doing Asgard stuff anyway).
 Captain America does worry me a bit—Cap is so incredibly boring as a superhero—which only stokes my curiosity more.
 This movie will either be really fucking awesome or spectacularly fucking bad—no in between.

 Cowboys & Aliens

 You may say the title is stupid but I say it’s brilliant.
 From a marketing standpoint, it makes total sense.
 You know exactly what the movie is about and it’s a catchy, easy to remember name.
 Success!
 Daniel Craig and Cranky Ford star as an Old West outlaw and sheriff confronted by aliens, as directed by Jon Favreau.
 Done and done.